tobilastik/keleya-pregnancy-app/README.md

 1. Apparently detox is not supporting the latest version of React Native (or some associated libraries), so I had to downgrade my react native version to "0.64.1"

 It worked like magic after downgrading it 😁

+## What I would have done better

+1. Use the git flow, instead of pushing all my commits into main stright up
+2. Divide work between my commits